model-checking/kani/rmc-docs/src/rmc-testing.md

 # Regression testing

-RMC counts with a quite extensive range of tests to perform regression testing.
+RMC relies on a quite extensive range of tests to perform regression testing.
 Regression testing can be executed by running the command:

 ```